tantoniobiz/JobsAPI/README.md

 # JobsAPI
 This is a project to create an open API for job tracking and job searching.
+The goal of the API is to provide job data to new and innovative job search tools that help people get jobs after getting laid off due to Covid.

 jobs.py - Currently this file is setup as a webscraping POC for a career page There will two parts to this file (Work in progress):